grab/engineering-blog/_posts/2018-03-01-experiment-chat-booking-cancellations.md

 tags: [Chat, Booking, Experiment]
 comments: true
 cover_photo: /img/experiment-chat-booking-cancellations/cover.png
-excerpt: "At Grab, we consistently strive to build a platform that delivers excellent user experience to both our Passengers and Driver-Partners.
+excerpt: "At Grab, we consistently strive to build a platform that delivers excellent user experience to both our passengers and driver-partners.
 A major degradation to a seamless booking experience is the cancellation of that booking."
 ---

 ## Booking Cancellations are Frustrating and Costly

-At Grab, we consistently strive to build a platform that delivers excellent user experience to both our Passengers and Driver-Partners.
+At Grab, we consistently strive to build a platform that delivers excellent user experience to both our passengers and driver-partners.
 A major degradation to a seamless booking experience is the cancellation of that booking.
 A cancelled booking is an unpleasant experience and a costly event which only frustrates all parties involved.

 <p class="text-center" style="font-weight: bold;">Cancellations at Grab</p>
 <div class="post-image-section">